Seeking Private Larson – Part 1

-I say “surprising,” because even though Smith was one of the 4 Larson homesteaders in ND c.
-1909, I have not firmly connected him with the long-term homesteading of his brothers Axel, Isaac, and Oscar.
+I say “surprising,” because even though Smith was one of the four Larson homesteaders in ND around 1909, It would appear that he was not as firmly rooted there as his brothers Axel, Isaac, and Oscar.
 You will also note that there is no mention of North Dakota in the above article.
-However, there is a tantalizing clue in the 1920 census (next post).
+However, there is a tantalizing clue in the 1920 census.

 Let us examine Smith’s whereabouts at the US censuses of 1910 and 1920.
-You may recall from the previous post that Smith was discharged from his first (4-year) tour with the Marines in May of 1910.
-And from the post before that, that he wrote to Mabel Johnson in that year from somewhere in Washington state that he was “leaving for home” in 18 days.
+He was discharged from his first (4-year) tour with the Marines in May of 1910.
+He wrote to Mabel Johnson in that year from somewhere in Washington state that he was “leaving for home” in 18 days.
 But where would that home be?
 Well, the census of 1910 finds him in Alden Township, Polk County, Wisconsin, at the home of his cousin Louis Nesseth and family!
-The second indication, this time of a stronger connection between the families of Ole Larson and Kari Nesseth.
+The second indication of a stronger connection between the families of Ole Larson and Kari Nesseth.

 You will note that the very next household (probably on the same or adjacent farm) is that of Ole Johnson and Randine Nesseth Johnson, including their daughter Mabel, the addressee of all those postcards from Smith, and another cousin, Andrew Nordgaard.
 His exact relationship is unknown.
 I’m guessing he was a relative of Ole Johnson.
 And look who else is there: Kari (Larsdatter) Nesseth herself, age 79.

 Enough about 1910 for now.
 Fast-forward to 1920, after Smith’s second tour, which included combat at the “Battle of Saint Mihiel,” in the late months of World War One.
-(Much more coming on this after more research).
 This time, the census *does* find Smith in North Dakota, at the home of Axel and “Minnie” Larson.

 On the same page, we find many other familiar names, including Isaac-Anna and family, several Samuelson relatives, the Mann’s, the Amundsons, and Atley Peterson.

-Some days ago, I posted a one-paragraph “digest” of Smith Larson’s career as a US Marine, as assembled by North Dakota Military Men, 1917-1918 .
-The same day that I found that information, I also found several dozen “muster rolls” containing Smith’s name.
+Expanding on the one-paragraph “digest” above, of Smith Larson’s career as a US Marine, as assembled by North Dakota Military Men, 1917-1918, are several dozen “muster rolls” containing Smith’s name.
 These rosters were apparently produced each month by each unit.
 Most months the report is quite routine, and contains little or no specific information about Smith.
 Occasionally, though, there is considerable detail, abbreviated in ways not always easy to decipher.